Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 three light bulbs one next to another

-Wattage will greatly impact most of the key performance aspects.
+Wattage significantly influences key performance aspects.

 The following will largely depend on wattage and not much else: